a table of contents

-Nevada’s minimum wage will increase as of July 1, 2020 to $9.00 per hour for employers who do not offer health insurance and $8.00 for those who do.
-It will continue to increase until it reaches $12 for jobs with no health insurance and $11 for jobs with health insurance, by 2024.
+Nevada’s minimum wage increased of July 1, 2020 to $9.00 per hour for employers who do not offer health insurance and $8.00 for those who do.
+It will continue to increase each year until it reaches $12 for jobs with no health insurance and $11 for jobs with health insurance, by 2024.

 |Effective Date||With Health Insurance||No Health Insurance|

 The employee does not have to accept the insurance to be paid at the lower tier.
 The employer is only required to offer it.